Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear

 In both approaches, we observe that the emission spectrum exhibits no Stokes shift.
 Both absorption and emission spectra overlap within a marked Lorentzian-like peak at the band origin 0--0.
 This is typical of very fast nuclear dynamics, which is to be expected when Mukamel’s $\kappa =\Lambda /\Delta $ parameter \cite{Mukamel1995} is larger than 1, where ${{\Lambda }^{-1}}$ and $\Delta $ are estimates of the bath fluctuation timescale and of the amplitude of the fluctuations, respectively.
 With HEOM, $\Lambda $ is taken as the spectral density cutoff and $\Delta ={{C}^{1/2}}(t=0)$ is given by the squareroot of the initial value of the bath correlation function.\cite{Mangaud2023}

-While the spectra generated with ML-MCTDH or HEOM match only qualitatively, their comparison remains much satisfactory in view of the great differences between both approaches.
-Each discrete mode of the LVC model is enlarged according to a uniform and quite arbitrary manner (eq.(\ref{eq:delta})).
-A more relevant simulation of the spectral densities would take the dynamics of the environment into account, as done for example in refs.\cite{Mangaud2015,Geva2020,Dunnett2021,HunterChin2024,Zuehlsdorff2024}.
-Also, the fit with only three Tannor-Meier Lorentzian functions (eq.(\ref{eq:Jexpansion})) to reduce the computational time is not perfect, and the tuning baths are assumed to be uncorrelated.
+A strict comparison of the spectra generated by ML-MCTDH or HEOM may seem somewhat disputable \textit{per se}.
+Our objective is not to view such approaches as capable of competing for providing the same signal, and we did not aim at doing so from the onset.
+Our intention is rather to check that all such approaches, subject to their own built-in hypotheses, approximations, and limitations, can provide similar enough qualitative information as regards the overall dynamics of the system.
+Nevertheless, while the spectra generated with ML-MCTDH or HEOM match only qualitatively, their comparison remains much satisfactory in view of the great differences between both approaches.
+Each discrete mode of the LVC model is enlarged according to a uniform and quite arbitrary manner (\cref{eq:delta}).
+A more relevant simulation of the spectral densities would take the dynamics of the environment into account, as done for example in refs.\cite{Mangaud2015,Geva2020,Dunnett2021,Zuehlsdorff2024}.
+It is possible that the interaction with a condensed phase leads to a broadening of the LVC peaks that is less pronounced than the value that we used here.
+On the other hand, one should be aware that the spectral density may be drastically modified by the solvent, anyhow, as illustrated in Ref. \cite{HunterChin2024}.
+The fit of the spectral density obtained from the LVC model with three enlarged Tannor-Meier Lorentzian functions (\cref{eq:Jexpansion}) relies on some working hypotheses, together with assuming that the tuning baths are uncorrelated.